pthom/fiatlight_doc/docs/flgt/_sources/manual_first_source.md

     return x

+# Customize the GUI for the `int_source` function.
+Below, we specify
+# the range of values for "x" by adding "fiat_attributes"
+fl.add_fiat_attributes(int_source, x__range=(0, 100))

+# This second function adds the values of "a", "b", and "c"
-# Define add, using a decorator to specify the range of values for "a" and "b"
+# In this case, we add fiat_attributes using a decorator
+# to specify the range of values for "a" and "b"
 @fl.with_fiat_attributes(a__range=(0, 10), b__range=(0, 20))
 def add(a: int, b: int = 0, c: int | None = None) -> int:
     """add is the second function of the application